blongden73/macrame/pages/about.md

 ---
 layout: page
 title: "A world where "
-subtitle: everyone  can make a living from what they love.
+subtitle: everyone can make a living from what they love
-meta_description: everyone  can make a living from what they love.
+meta_description:
 permalink: /about
 section: about
 intro_paragraph: >-